lassoan/SlicerSegmentMesher/README.md

                                      higher value makes the output mesh coarser and meshing faster.
   -L [ --lipschitz ] arg             maximum rate of change of element size (1
+                                     is uniform), default: 0.2
+                                     It specifies how quickly the sizing field may grow away from size-limiting features (like corners or curved interfaces).
-                                     is uniform), default: 0.2 -R [ --sampling_rate ] arg         volume sampling rate (lower values make a coarser mesh), default: 1.0 (full sampling)
+  -R [ --sampling_rate ] arg         volume sampling rate (lower values make a
+                                     coarser mesh), default: 1.0 (full sampling)
                                      Meaningful range is 0.1 to 1.0.